Adchitects-dev/php-recruitment-task/README.md

 ## Requirements

 - use [OMDb API](http://www.omdbapi.com/)
+- API communication should be implemented on server side
 - at least *Released*, *Actors*, *Plot* and *Poster* should be presented to the user
 - basic styling should be applied on the front-end
 - don't forget about data validation and errors handling